 He was educated at the University of Sydney (BA (Hons), LLB (Hons)) and the University of Oxford (BPhil, DPhil), as a Rhodes Scholar.

 He has worked in law, academia and politics in Australia.
-He is a co-founder and chair of the Good Lad Workshop, a social enterprise that engages boys and men in discussions about masculinity, sexism and lad culture.
+He is a co-founder and chair of the Good Lad Initiative, a social enterprise that engages boys and men in discussions about masculinity, sexism and lad culture.
 He plays Australian Rules Football for the University of Oxford during the winter, and village cricket in the summer.

 I have two major current research interests.

 First, I work on what philosophers call 'basic equality'.
 This is the concept used the proposition 'that all human beings are one another’s equals'.
 This claim is widely considered to be a unifying premise sitting at the very foundation of all contemporary moral and political theories.
 I investigate its meaning(s), justification (if any), and its implications (if true).
 The work delivers conclusions on a very wide range of issues, such as the basis of basic equality, the plight of the mentally disabled and animals, the fundamental premises of political liberalism, distributive justice, the relationship between scepticism and rationality, responsibility and the problem of freewill.